Tutorial: llmTools

 As in previous tutorials, you only need to build one front end, AND one of the alternative back-end stacks.
 To receive full credit, your front end MUST work with your own back end and with mada.eecs.umich.edu (see below).

-You should start this tutorial with the backend:
+You should start this tutorial by working on the back end:

 End-to-end Testing